Police: Dead Baby Found Inside Plastic Bag In Harwinton, Connecticut Reservoir

 — Mike Orazzi (@mikeorazzi) March 21, 2017

-If the baby is uninjured, the parent may leave the baby behind without facing any criminal charges and no questions will be asked.
+If the baby is uninjured, the parent may leave the baby behind without facing any criminal charges, and no questions will be asked.

-Parents will have a few months to reclaim the baby, but if they fail to do so, all parental rights will be terminated and the child will be put up for adoption.
+Parents will have a few months to reclaim the baby, but if they fail to do so, all parental rights will be terminated, and the child will be put up for adoption.

 States offer Safe Haven laws to “protect unwanted babies from being hurt or killed because they were abandoned.”